kristofferkjeldby/SharedCache/README.md

 );
 ```

-In this case the `AlwaysClearPredicate` has been set to `ClearOnGlobal = true` and `UseSiteNameAsCacheKey = true` which means that if an item is published within a specific site, the whole cache will not been cleared, but the publish will only remove the cache key matching the site name.
+In this case the `AlwaysClearPredicate` has been set to `ClearOnGlobal = true` and `UseSiteNameAsCacheKey = true` which means that if an item is published within a specific site, the whole cache will not be cleared, but the publish will only remove the cache key matching the site name.

 Often instead of using the `AlwaysClearPredicate` clear predicate, a better alternative is to use the `TemplateClearPredicate` which will allow you to configure a list of trigger templates, so only items using these templates will clear the cache upon publish.